 While living in Europe and England, he wrote and published the SF novel The Stars My Destination (released in 1957 as Tiger!
 Tiger! in Britain)—again first as a serial and then as a book.
 The novel has proved as enduring as The Demolished Man, repeatedly being hailed as one of the greatest science fiction novels of all time, if not the greatest.

-And so, having scaled this height, Alfred Bester of course put aside this kind of work.
-In fact, he didn't write another novel of any kind for eighteen years.
+And so, having scaled this height with his work, Alfred Bester of course put it aside.
+He didn't write another novel of any kind for another eighteen years.
 He instead worked for a travel magazine as a travel writer and literary editor.

-He wandered back to science fiction in the 1970s with short stories and novels The Computer Connection (1975, also published as Extro), Golem100 (1980) and The Deceivers (1981), which are less highly regarded as his 1950s breakthroughs.
+He wandered back to science fiction in the 1970s with short stories and novels The Computer Connection (1975, also published as Extro), Golem100 (1980) and The Deceivers (1981), which are regarded less highly regarded than his 1950s breakthroughs.